Nick Cave – circa 1997

 Later in 1990, The Bad Seeds undergo more membership changes.
 Kid Congo Powers departs and Martyn P. Casey (bass, vocals) and Conway Savage (keyboards, vocals) join the group.
 Martyn P. Casey is a veteran of respected Australian band The Triffids.

-Although still involved with Viviane Carneiro at the time, Nick Cave has a liaison with Beau Lazenby that results in the birth of his second son, Jethro (born 1991).
+From 1989 to 1993 Nick Cave is in a romantic relationship with Brazilian journalist Viviane Carneiro.
+While still involved with Viviane Carneiro, Nick Cave has a liaison with Beau Lazenby that results in the birth of his first son, Jethro (born 1991).
 Nick doesn’t actually meet Jethro until the boy is 8 years old.
+Ten days after Jethro is born, Cave has a second son, Luke (born 1991), by Viviane Carneiro.

 ‘Henry’s Dream’ (1992) (AUS no. 41, UK no. 29), released in April, is produced by David Briggs.
 The highlight of this set may be ‘Straight To You’ (AUS no. 96, UK no. 72), a flickering, candle-light ballad written by Nick Cave and featuring sensitive piano work by Conway Savage.
 This disc is also home to ‘I Had A Dream, Joe’ (AUS no. 75, UK no. 85).